The Interaction Layer: An Exploration for Co-Designing User-LLM Interactions in Parental Wellbeing Support Systems: Related Work

 \subsection{Interacting with AI for Everyday Users}

 As AI permeates daily life, from recommendation systems to digital assistants, the ability of non-expert users to engage meaningfully with AI systems becomes critical \cite{eiband}.
-Research highlights the significance of Explainable AI (XAI) in demystifying the opaque processes of machine learning models, thereby enhancing user understanding, an extensively studied dimension of Human-Centred AI (HCAI)\cite{SAEED2023110273,capel}.
-XAI methods such as Local Interpretable Model-agnostic Explanations (LIME) and SHapley Additive exPlanations (SHAP) have been pivotal in rendering AI decision-making processes more transparent \cite{lime_ribeiro2016should, shap_lundberg2017unified, adadi2018peeking, arrieta2020explainable}.
-While XAI tools enable expert users to grasp the rationale behind AI outputs, \cite{gunning2019xai, miller2019explanation, carvalho2019machine}, most non-experts do not engage with XAI \cite{miller2023explainableaideadlong}, highlighting the need for innovative methods to foster AI understanding \cite{miller2023explainableaideadlong}.
-Control over AI systems by everyday users is another essential dimension of HCAI, with research underscoring the importance of user agency in human-AI interactions and challenges with it \cite{konig2024challenges}.
+While Explainable AI (XAI) tools enable expert users to grasp the rationale behind AI outputs, \cite{gunning2019xai, miller2019explanation, carvalho2019machine}, most non-experts do not engage with XAI \cite{miller2023explainableaideadlong}, highlighting the need for innovative methods to foster AI understanding \cite{miller2023explainableaideadlong}.
+Control over AI systems by everyday users is another essential dimension of Human-Centred AI (HCAI), with research underscoring the importance of user agency in human-AI interactions and challenges with it \cite{konig2024challenges}.
 Interactive interfaces that allow users to refine AI behaviour, such as setting parameters, have been shown to significantly enhance user satisfaction and the alignment of AI outputs with user expectations \cite{genni_ritter2021enhancing, amershi2014power, holstein2019improving, sitRec}, maintaining user engagement, and ensuring that AI systems serve the intended purposes \cite{bruhlmann2020trust, cai2019hello}.
 Improvement of AI systems through user feedback represents the third crucial dimension of HCAI.
-Human-in-the-loop approaches, where users contribute to the iterative development and refinement of AI models, have gained traction as a means of optimising AI \cite{hitl_dudley2018review, amershi2014power, fails2003interactive}.
 Involving end-users in the process, is not only about improving the AI but also about ensuring that the systems evolve in ways that are aligned with user needs and ethical considerations \cite{reich2019ml}.
 In summary, HCAI efforts \cite{capel} can be categorised into three fundamental objectives: understanding, controlling, and improving AI systems.
 Borrowing from the cybernetic loop \cite{patten1981cybernetic}, akin to sensing, processing, and reacting; these categories form the basis for a continuous cycle of interaction between humans and algorithms.
 We plan to employ these three lenses as cues for our co-design of user-LLM interactions, ensuring that the development of AI systems remains aligned with the needs and expectations of everyday users \cite{cybernetics_weiner1948cybernetics, xu2019perspectives}.